SwissTPH/llin-impact-tanzania/README.md

 The analyses use multiple data sources including:

 - Routine malaria surveillance data from the Tanzania DHIS2/Health Management Information System (HMIS)
-- Council-level ITN access estimates
+- Council-level ITN access estimates (https://pubmed.ncbi.nlm.nih.gov/36604693/)
 - CHIRPS rainfall data
 - MODIS NDVI
 - Landsat-derived land surface temperature
-- Health facility reporting completeness indicators
+- Health facility reporting completeness indicator

-Access to these data requires permission from the National Malaria Control Programme (NMCP), Ministry of Health, Tanzania.

-Because of data sharing restrictions, this repository does not contain the raw surveillance data.
+Data from routine HMIS/DHIS2 are not publicly available and were obtained with request from the National Malaria Control Programme of mainland Tanzania.
+Restrictions apply to the availability of these data and permission can be obtained with reasonable request from the Ministry of Health of mainland Tanzania.
+Therefore, this repository does not contain the raw surveillance data.

 ## Analysis workflow